Skip to content

 The other concept to bear in mind is opportunity cost.
 Your organisation’s resources are finite.
 If you decide to spend money on controlling a risk so that you can achieve an objective, then that money isn’t available for other work.

 That needs to be a conscious decision.
-When you’re making decisions about how to control your risks, we recommend that you always ask yourself whether that puts other objectives at risk.
+When you’re making decisions about how to control your risks, you should always ask yourself whether that puts other objectives at risk.

 For example, if you didn’t spend that $500,000 on the building upgrade, that money would be available for an upgrade to the health and well-being program and other culture initiatives.